 - Nonfat yogurt or other low-fat dairy foods

 “Drink your milk, it will help you build strong bones.”
-This sentence we have all heard over the years through our schools, the media and in our homes.
+We have heard this statement throughout the years in our schools, the media and in our homes.
 Getting enough calcium and protein is particularly crucial for women, who are susceptible to osteoporosis.
-Activities such as running and weight training help build stronger bones, however if you are amenorrheic (missed menstrual periods), you can lose bone mass despite regular exercise.
-Reason: amenorrheic women have lower levels of estrogen, a hormone that plays a key role in building and maintaining bone calcium.
+Activities such as running and weight training help build stronger bones, but if you are amenorrheic (missing menstrual periods), you can lose bone mass despite regular exercise.
+The reason for this is that amenorrheic women have lower levels of estrogen which is a hormone that plays a key role in building and maintaining bone calcium.

-An estimated 25 percent of women runners become amenorrheic at some point often due to their low body weight and low levels of body fat.
-Some are helped only by estrogen-replacement therapy.
-In other cases, changes in their diet work well – especially if they’ve been eating not enough calcium and protein.
+An estimated 25% of female runners become amenorrheic at some point which is often due to their low body weight and low levels of body fat.
+Some get help by taking estrogen-replacement therapy.
+In other cases, changes in their diet work well especially if they have not been eating enough calcium and protein.

 For amenorrheic athletes, the calcium RDA of 800 milligrams for women over the age of 24 is insufficient.
-Around 1,200 milligrams, the equivalent of four servings of milk, looks to be more appropriate.
-As for protein, women vegetarians should know that a low intake may put them at higher risk for amenorrhea.
+Around 1,200 milligrams, the equivalent of four servings of milk, seems to be more appropriate.
+As for protein, women who are vegetarians should know that a low intake may put them at a higher risk for amenorrhea.

-Always be sure you get regular servings of dairy products, calcium-rich tofu and greens, and calcium-fortified orange juice.
-Also, eat lean meat and/or high-quality protein combinations such as pinto beans and rice.
+Always be sure you get regular servings of dairy products, calcium-rich tofu, greens and calcium-fortified orange juice.
+Also, eat lean meat and/or high-quality protein combinations such as beans and rice.
 Avoid fiber supplements as these bind calcium and other minerals in the intestinal tract.
-When this happens the absorption of essential nutrients decreases.
+When this happens, the absorption of essential nutrients decreases.

-Women who are vegetarian have thought that not consuming meat products is a great way to reduce their fat intake, boost their carbohydrates and improve their overall health.
+Women who are vegetarians believe that avoiding meat products is a great way to reduce their fat intake, boost their carbohydrates and improve their overall health.
 Are they right in this way of thinking?
-Research is showing us that vegetarians are generally healthier than meat-eaters, that they have a lower incidence of cancer and heart disease and that they have leaner bodies
+Research is showing us that vegetarians are generally healthier than meat-eaters and they have a lower incidence of cancer and heart disease along with having leaner bodies.

-We need to be in the know: being a vegetarian doesn’t guarantee improved health.
-When the health of vegetarian women is compared to non-vegetarians, they took in less:
+We need to understand that being a vegetarian doesn’t guarantee improved health.
+When the health of vegetarian women is compared to non-vegetarians, they usually took in less:

 - Calcium: Essential to the formation and maintenance of strong bones and teeth.

 - Zinc: Even a minimal deficiency of zinc impairs thinking and memory.
-Important for a strong immune system.
+It’s also important for a strong immune system.

 Those in the study ate less than half the RDA for B12.
-Since B12 is found only in animal products (red meat, fish, shellfish, eggs and milk are good sources) strict vegetarians (or “vegans”) must look for foods, such as soy milk, that are fortified with this vitamin.
+Since B12 is found only in animal products (red meat, fish, shellfish, eggs and milk), strict vegetarians (or “vegans”) must look for foods, such as soy milk, that are fortified with this important vitamin.

-Folate, another gem in the B vitamin family, is waiting for you in green, leafy vegetables such as broccoli, kale and certain dark-green lettuces.
-Most women don’t get enough of this vitamin, and the deficiency is linked to severe neural-tube defects in newborns.
+Folate, another gem in the B-vitamin family, is available to you in green leafy vegetables such as broccoli, kale and certain dark green lettuces.
+Most women don’t get enough of this vitamin and the deficiency is linked to severe neural-tube defects in newborns.
 This connection is so strong that the Centers for Disease Control and Prevention and the U.S. Food and Drug Administration now recommend that women take in 400 micrograms of folate daily, which is more than twice the current RDA.
-Recently there has been talk by the FDA of fortifying grains with folate (as is already done with the B vitamins thiamine, riboflavin and niacin).
-Adding folate to breads and pastas would boost your folate intake by an estimated 30 to 70 percent.
+Recently, there has been talk by the FDA of fortifying grains with folate (as is already done with the B vitamins thiamine, riboflavin and niacin).
+Adding folate to breads and pastas would boost your folate intake by an estimated 30 to 70%.